 Secondly, my Swanstrom pliers have slightly stronger springs, which in turn give me more muscle feedback as I grasp wires.
 Finally, the jaws of my Swanstrom pliers are precisely machined to a very fine point.
 Thus, they have a smaller and more precise radius than my old round nose pliers.

 In fact, my old pliers don’t even have the same radius on both jaws.
 One jaw is slightly smaller than the other, as you can see in the image below.
 The more finely formed tips on my Swanstrom pliers will make smaller tool marks on my wire, no matter how tightly I grip the wire.

 Now, this is not a sales pitch to get you to go out and buy more expensive tools.
 I’m providing the following information about tools mainly so you can get a sense of the price range.

 If you feel like you’re ready to upgrade your tools, I encourage you to do so.
 For those of you who are just starting out, however, I encourage you to invest in some inexpensive entry-level tools and work with them for a while.

 When you’re first starting out, the time that you invest in practicing the craft will produce much better results than spending a lot of money on tools and then not using them regularly.
 So, please don’t go out and buy professional tools until you’re absolutely sure that wire weaving is for you.

-Three Solid Brands of Jewelry Pliers
+Four High Quality Brands of Jewelry Pliers

 If and when you’re ready to upgrade your tools, there are three brands that are generally regarded as professional-grade tools.
 They are Swanstrom, which I personally use.
 I bought my pliers from Rio Grande.
 See the link above if you want more information about those tools specifically.